Fidelity vs. Chase Investing Introduction

 - Streaming video news

-- Advanced option tools with spreads
+- Advanced options tools with spreads

 Winner: Fidelity